Baltic Cup (football)

 The Baltic Cup (Balti turniir, Baltijas kauss, Baltijos taurė) is an international football competition contested by the national teams of the Baltic states – Estonia, Latvia and Lithuania.
-Sometimes guests from the Northern Europe subregion are also invited: Finland has participated in the event twice, Iceland once, and Faroe Islands made a debut appearance in 2024.
+Sometimes guests from the Northern Europe subregion are also invited: Finland and the Faroe Islands have participated in the event twice, Iceland's inaugural participation in 2022 culminated in a victory.
+The reigning champions are Estonia, who won two consecutive editions in 2024 and 2026.

+It is one of the earliest national teams football tournaments in Europe after the British Home Championship, and the oldest one that is still organized.
 Though originally held annually, the competition has been biennial since 2008.

-It is one of the oldest national teams football tournaments in Europe after the British Home Championship, and the oldest of the ones still organized.

 History

 As Estonia had unofficially declared itself the Baltic football champion in 1925, 1926 and 1927 based on matches played with Finland, Latvia, Lithuania and Poland it was decided in 1928 to organize an official tournament.
 Though Poland and Finland were invited to join, the tournament took place between the three Baltic nations.

 The tournament was intended to improve relations between the nations, but intrigues around the organization and budget questions worked against this goal.
 The hosts always did everything to wear out their competitors.
 In 1933 Lithuanian hosts surprised the officials with a tour to a local brewery in Kaunas in the morning before the Lithuania–Latvia match.
 The Estonian newspaper Päevaleht reported that the Finnish referee for the match was really jolly, but did a horrible job, mostly favouring the Lithuanian hosts.
 The rules demanded that at least two wins were necessary to win the championship.
 Both the Lithuania–Estonia and Lithuania–Latvia matches had been drawn, but stopped due to darkness and a lack of artificial lighting.

 In the team meeting Latvia demanded that the Lithuania–Estonia match should be re-played first.
 Latvia was hoping for an advantage against a tired Lithuanian team in their match.
 Lithuania and Estonia disagreed, noting that Latvia had won their match against Estonia, so a Latvian win against Lithuania would grant the Latvians the championship and end the tournament.
 Consensus was not reached and the Latvian team left the same day.
 The championship was not awarded.

 The feud led to the cancellation of the 1934 tournament, but the championship returned for the 1935.
 The rules were changed so that extra matches were now only held between leading teams if they were necessary for deciding on the championship.
-In 2021, for the 2020 Baltic Cup, Estonia won the Cup after a wait of 83 years.

 During the Soviet occupation of the Baltic states, the Baltic Cup took place in 1940 and from 1948 to 1976 (with cancelled editions in 1951, 1953 to 1956 and 1963 to 1968) as a minor regional tournament between the Estonian, Latvian and Lithuanian SSRs, with occasional appearances by the Belarusian SSR.
 In 1991, the tournament was fully restored to the format as it was in the 1930s.

 The 2020 tournament was postponed due to COVID-19 pandemic, and took place in 2021, similarly to UEFA Euro 2020.
+In 2021, for the 2020 Baltic Cup, Estonia won the Cup after a wait of 83 years.